roman-milk/roman-milk.github.io/i-slave.md

  It was another beautiful room, but this one looked more lived in or, more accurately, worked in.
 It was an office.
 Stacks of papers were piled here and there around a large oaken desk.
 Two laptops hummed quietly on the credenza behind.
 Master had already stood and was heading towards the door but Murphy leveled the gun at him and he stopped short.

  "What the hell do you think you're doing Nicky?" he said coldly.
-Report_Story #8